Kurrawong/phs-vocabs/README.md

 ## License & Rights

-&copy; Commonwealth of Australia (Department of Agriculture, Forestry and Fisheries), 2023
+&copy; Commonwealth of Australia (Department of Agriculture, Fisheries and Forestry), 2023

 The contents of this repository are licensed for reuse using the [Creative Commons 4.0 license](https://creativecommons.org/licenses/by/4.0/), a copy of the deed of which is in this repository in the LICENSE file.